 Northwestern uses 423 million gallons of water every year.
-That’s enough to fill nearly 641 Olympic sized swimming pools!
-NU is working to reduce its campus water usage by at least 25 percent, compared to a 2005 baseline, as well as limit its impact on Lake Michigan and beyond.
+That’s enough to fill nearly 641 Olympic sized swimming pools.
+Northwestern is working to reduce its campus water usage by at least 25 percent compared to a 2005 baseline, as well as limit its impact on Lake Michigan and beyond.

 Here is how we work to achieve these goals: